Housing and Residence Life Policies

 The Policies and Expectations contained within this section apply to residents and guests of all buildings operated by the Office of Housing and Residence Life.

 A. Absences: Prolonged and unannounced absences from your room may be investigated to assure either that you are safe or that you are in compliance with your residency requirement or rental agreement.
 This may involve room entry, contacting emergency contacts or roommates, or even reporting the situation to the local police department.
-Please see the section on "Missing Students."

-B. Animals In Residential Facilities: Animals of any kind, except for harmless fish in an aquarium, not to exceed ten-gallon capacity per room are prohibited in any University residential facility.
+B. Animals in Residential Facilities: Animals of any kind, except for harmless fish in an aquarium, not to exceed ten-gallon capacity per room are prohibited in any University residential facility.
 This includes off campus apartments and houses rented from Gonzaga.
-Service and assistance animals are restricted to students who have received prior accommodation for such through the Disability Access Office.
+Service and assistance animals are restricted to students who have received prior accommodation through the Disability Access Office.
 The presence of animals within University Housing poses serious health, safety and maintenance concerns.
 In addition to direct damage incurred by animals, many students have allergic reactions to various animals.
 Further, damage and/or problems may become residual, posing difficulties for subsequent residents or tenants.
 Students owning or hosting unauthorized animals will be subjected to a $500.00 fine.

-C. Entry, Search, and Confiscation: The Entry, Search and Confiscation Procedures contained within this section apply to residents and guests of all buildings operated by the Office of Housing and Residence Life.
+E. Entry, Search, and Confiscation: The Entry, Search and Confiscation Procedures contained within this section apply to residents and guests of all buildings operated by the Office of Housing and Residence Life.

 1. Entry, University Official – Entry by a University Official may occur for a number of reasons.
 Examples include: (a) to insure that health and/or safety standards are being met, including safety inspections during vacation periods/Christmas break; (b) for purposes of repair, construction, or inventory; or (c) when there exists reasonable suspicion that a violation of University policy or law is being committed, or has been committed; and/or that a delay in such entry would endanger the health and safety of the resident, residential community or property, or result in the probable destruction of material relating to the violation.
 Where possible, notice of intent to enter a room or property will be given to the resident in advance.
-However, advance notice of room entry may not be practical when emergencies arise.
+However, advance notice of room entry may not be practical when exigent circumstances arise.

 2. Entry and Search, University Official – The entering of a room and a subsequent search of that room may occur when there exists a reasonable suspicion that a violation of student conduct expectations is being committed, or has been committed, and/or the delay would endanger the health and safety of the resident, residential community, and/or result in the probable destruction of material relating to the violation.